 Ontario Secondary School Literacy Test

 All students who enter Grade 9 in the 2000 - 2001 school year or in subsequent years must successfully complete the provincial secondary school literacy test in order to earn a secondary school diploma.
 Students will normally be administered the literacy test when they are in Grade 10.
 The test is based on Ontario curriculum expectations for language and communication, particularly reading and writing, up to and including Grade 9.
-This year the Ontario Secondary School Literacy test will be administered on April 8, 2010.
+The Otario Secondary School Literacy test is typically administered in January of each year.

 The test will identify areas for remediation for students who are unsuccessful in completing the test.
 Students who write the test, but do not succeed, must re-take the test and complete it successfully, or successfully complete the Ontario Secondary School Literacy Course (OSSLC) in order to qualify for a secondary school diploma.
 There is no limit to the number of times the test may be re-taken.